Langeled pipeline: Technical description

 The project cost £1.7 billion.

 Nyhamna-Sleipner Riser section

 The Nyhamna-Sleipner Riser leg has a diameter of 1067 mm and can operate with a pressure of 250 bar.

 Hub at Sleipner Riser

 At Sleipner Riser the Langeled has a connection to the existing Gassled transport system.

 Sleipner Riser-Easington section

 The Sleipner Riser-Easington leg has a diameter of 1118 mm, which makes it the largest submarine pipeline in the North Sea.
 Its pressure is 155 bar.

 Ownership and operation

 The owner of the Langeled pipeline is Gassled.
 The operator for Langeled is Gassco and technical service provider is Equinor.
 Equinor also runs the gas export project.
-The principal funding of the project was provided by the syndicated loan structured by ABN AMRO and mainly subscribed by several banks, among them Barclays Bank, Royal Bank of Scotland, and Defoe Fournier & Cie.
+The principal funding for the project was provided by the syndicated loan structured by ABN AMRO and mainly subscribed by several banks, among them Barclays Bank, Royal Bank of Scotland, and Defoe Fournier & Cie.